 The grading will be based on continuous evaluation on both the magistral and reduced classes and on a final exam.
-The continuous evaluation in the reduced classes will count up to a 40% of the final grade and will take place through problem sets, midterms and class participation.
-The midterms will include analytic problems related to the practical classes performed the previous weeks.
-The final exam is a 60% of the final grade.
-There will also be participation controls and tests in the magistral sessions, and will allow the professor in charge to change up to a 5% up or down the final grade.
+The continuous evaluation in the reduced classes will count up to a 60% of the final grade and will take place through problem sets, midterms and class participation, both in the reduced and the magistral sessions.
+The quizzes will include analytic problems related to the practical classes performed the previous weeks and to the contents of the magistral sessions.
+The final exam is a 40% of the final grade.

-% end-of-term-examination: 60 % of continuous assessment (assigments, laboratory, practicals): 40
+% end-of-term-examination: 40 % of continuous assessment (assignments, laboratory, practicals...): 60